Catrobat/Catroweb/doc/current/authentication.md

 ## Registration of a new user
 >

-Given I have the HTTP Request:
+Given The HTTP Request:

 | Method | POST |
 | --- | --- |
 | Url | /pocketcode/api/loginOrRegister/loginOrRegister.json |

-And I use the POST parameters:
+And The POST parameters:

 | Name | Value |
 | --- | --- |